github/docs/content/migrations/using-github-enterprise-importer/migrating-between-github-products/overview-of-a-migration-between-github-products.md

 1. If you use self-hosted runners, reconfigure your runners.

    * Add runners to the appropriate repository, organization, or enterprise.
-For more information, see "[AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners)."
+For more information, see [AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners).
    * To use runners at the organization or enterprise level, update your workflows.
-For more information, see "[AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners/using-self-hosted-runners-in-a-workflow)."
+For more information, see [AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners/using-self-hosted-runners-in-a-workflow).
 1. If you use {% data variables.actions.hosted_runner %}s, reconfigure your runners.

    * Configure runner groups to control access to your runners.
-For more information, see "[AUTOTITLE]({% ifversion ghes %}/enterprise-cloud@latest{% endif %}/actions/using-github-hosted-runners/controlling-access-to-larger-runners)."
+For more information, see [AUTOTITLE]({% ifversion ghes %}/enterprise-cloud@latest{% endif %}/actions/using-github-hosted-runners/controlling-access-to-larger-runners).
    * Set up your {% data variables.actions.hosted_runner %}s.
-For more information, see "[AUTOTITLE]({% ifversion ghes %}/enterprise-cloud@latest{% endif %}/actions/using-github-hosted-runners/managing-larger-runners)."
+For more information, see [AUTOTITLE]({% ifversion ghes %}/enterprise-cloud@latest{% endif %}/actions/using-github-hosted-runners/managing-larger-runners).
    * Update your workflows to point to your runners.
-For more information, see "[AUTOTITLE]({% ifversion ghes %}/enterprise-cloud@latest{% endif %}/actions/using-github-hosted-runners/running-jobs-on-larger-runners)."
+For more information, see [AUTOTITLE]({% ifversion ghes %}/enterprise-cloud@latest{% endif %}/actions/using-github-hosted-runners/running-jobs-on-larger-runners).
 1. Re-add any encrypted secrets.

-   * To use the browser, see "[AUTOTITLE](/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)."
+   * To use the browser, see [AUTOTITLE](/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
    * To use {% data variables.product.prodname_cli %}, see [`gh secret`](https://cli.github.com/manual/gh_secret) in the {% data variables.product.prodname_cli %} documentation.
 1. Reconfigure environments.
-For more information, see "[AUTOTITLE](/actions/deployment/targeting-different-environments/using-environments-for-deployment)."
+For more information, see [AUTOTITLE](/actions/deployment/targeting-different-environments/using-environments-for-deployment).

 ### Configuring IP allow lists

 If you added the IP ranges for {% data variables.product.prodname_importer_proper_name %} to the IP allow lists for your source or destination organizations, you can remove those entries. {% data reusables.enterprise-migration-tool.reenable-idp-ip-restrictions %}

-For more information, see "[AUTOTITLE](/migrations/using-github-enterprise-importer/migrating-between-github-products/managing-access-for-a-migration-between-github-products#configuring-ip-allow-lists-for-migrations)."
+For more information, see [AUTOTITLE](/migrations/using-github-enterprise-importer/migrating-between-github-products/managing-access-for-a-migration-between-github-products#configuring-ip-allow-lists-for-migrations).

 ### Managing {% data variables.product.prodname_GH_advanced_security %}

 If you enabled {% data variables.product.prodname_GH_advanced_security %} for the destination organization before migrating repositories, the settings for individual features were migrated.
 If not, you'll need to re-enable individual features after the migration.
-For more information, see "[AUTOTITLE](/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository)."
+For more information, see [AUTOTITLE](/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository).

 There are additional post-migration steps for each feature.